 Can a new prototype be created for less than $10m?
 Of course.
 However, it’s less likely that the next billion-dollar brand can be conceived for less than the cost of opening a single unit.
 At a minimum, you can expect to spend a lot more in the years to come correcting the mistakes of the under-funded prototype.
 There’s a saying, “Measure twice and cut once.”

-There are hundreds of elements to take into consideration in restaurant design.
-Today’s successful restaurant concepts are about more than just: “Good Food, Good Service, Good Atmosphere…” That’s a bad motto.
+No matter if your restaurant serves fast-food or it’s fast-casual or full-service, there are hundreds of elements involved.
+Restaurant design considerations involve decisions for the restaurant interior design including color schemes, furnishing, textures, finishes, decoration, etc., and exterior design including lighting, drive-thru, outside dining areas, etc. Today’s successful restaurant concepts are about more than just: “Good Food, Good Service, Good Atmosphere…” That’s a bad motto.

 This overview is by no means comprehensive, but it does provide you with a sense for how complex these projects can be and why it’s common to see experienced design consultants intimately involved in bringing to life today’s successful restaurant concepts.